4mohdisa/LeaseCalc-extension/README.md

 # Description

-LeaseCalc Chrome Extension extends the functionality of the LeaseCalc web application directly in your browser.
+LeaseCal Chrome Extension extends the functionality of the LeaseCal web application directly in your browser.
 This extension provides quick access to lease calculations and management features without leaving your current webpage.

 ![Preview](Screen2.jpg)

 # Installation

-To install and run LeaseCalc Chrome Extension locally, follow these steps:
+To install and run LeaseCal Chrome Extension locally, follow these steps:

 1. Clone this repository
 2. Navigate to project directory: